lsde-course/lsde2022-assignment1c/README.md

 ## Data set

-This assignment only uses the SF100 data set, which is (before reorg) stored in CSV format.
+This assignment only uses the SF100 data set, which is stored in CSV format (before reorg).